DARIAEngineering/dcaf_case_management/docs/administering/OFFBOARDING_A_FUND.md

 # Offboarding a fund from our managed pipeine

 These are detailed instructions to offboarding a fund from our managed `daria-services-pipeline`.
 It assumes that you already have access set up and permissions on the resources we use.
+It assumes you have the Heroku CLI configured.

 Fund data ultimately belongs to the Fund.
 These are the steps and timeline we follow to ensuring we do not retain any information after a Fund no longer needs DARIA.